alopezgit/project-adapt/README.md

 ```
 ./train_1st_step.sh [carla_data_path] [kitti_data_path] [batch_size]
 ```
-where the data path are by default `./Data/Carla` and `./Data/Kitti`, and the default batch size is 4.
+where the data paths are by default `./Data/Carla` and `./Data/Kitti`, and the default batch size is 4.
 ```
 ./train_2nd_step.sh [carla_data_path] [kitti_data_path] [batch_size]
 ```
-where in this case the default batch size is 2.
-In this case batch size=2 refers to using 2 source dataset and 2 target dataset images, amounting to a total of 4 images per batch.
+where, in this case, the default batch size is 2.
+For this setting, batch size=2 refers to using 2 source dataset and 2 target dataset images, amounting to a total of 4 images per batch.
 In this second step, we load the model trained during the first step.

 ## Testing
-To evaluate your models, we use the oficial evaluation code from the Kitti devkit.
+To evaluate your models, we use the official evaluation code from the Kitti devkit.
 ```
 ./Test/test.sh [save_name] [checkpoint_path] [online_test]
 ```